The full car drivetrain simulation of the

 while in the confirm state, the model ignores the shift and it transitions

-shifts due to noise conditions.
-If the shift condition remains valid
+prevents extraneous shifts due to noise conditions.
+If the shift condition

-through the lower junction and, depending on the current gear, it
+model transitions through the lower junction and, depending on the

-broadcasts one of the shift events.
-Subsequently, the model again
+current gear, it broadcasts one of the shift events.
+The model again

 steady_state after a transition through